diliphebballi/udacity/data_scientist_nanodegree/core_curriculum/term_1/supervised_learning/finding_donors_project/README.md

 The code is provided in the [Jupyter Notebook](http://ipython.org/notebook.html) _finding_donors.ipynb_ If you donwload it simply run the command `jupyter notebook finding_donors.ipynb` in the folder were the file is located.
+To convert in HTML format the notebook run `jupyter nbconvert finding_donors.ipynb`.

 ## Licensing and Acknowledgements